gasparian/mandelbrot_cpp/README.md

 <img src="https://github.com/gasparian/mandelbrot_cpp/blob/master/pics/complex_plane.png" height=250>

 Coloring scheme is a huge field for improvisation.
 Generally speaking, the intensity is determined by how fast *z* goes to infinity (relative to the maximum iterations).
-Parallel rendering is done by independently processing chunks of window area.
+Parallel rendering is done by independently processing chunks of window area (I should say, that it's implemented "dirty" - through the global variables).

 <img src="https://github.com/gasparian/mandelbrot_cpp/blob/master/pics/animation.gif" height=500>

 In this implementation, you can zoom-in by double clicking inside the window.
 And zoom is actually not infinite, due to the limitation of floating point calculations precision.
-So if you zoom in up to 10e+13 you'll see very discrete picture, something like this:
+So if you zoom in up to 10e+13 you'll see very discrete image, something like this:

 <img src="https://github.com/gasparian/mandelbrot_cpp/blob/master/pics/mandelbrot_artefacts.png" height=500>